Robert Hager: Personal life

 Hager and his wife, Honore, have three daughters and 8 grandchildren, (youngest to oldest) Derek DeAngelo, Patrick Henegan, Brady DeAngelo, John Nossiff, Lilly Dukich, Peter Nossiff, Bobby Dukich, and Aaron Nossiff.
 He currently resides in Woodstock, VT.
-One of his daughters, Christina Hager, is a general assignment reporter at Boston's WBZ-TV.
+One of his daughters, Christina Hager, was a general assignment reporter at Boston's WBZ-TV.
 His other daughter, Jennifer Hager is a vice president at Kate Spade New York, and his other daughter, Gabrielle Hager was a lawyer at General Electric and is now a partner at Nossiff Law Firm LLP.

 Awards

 In 1990, Hager was inducted into the Silver Circle honor society, which was established by the National Academy of Television Arts & Sciences to honor journalists who have dedicated 25 years of service to broadcast news.
 In 2000, the United Nations Environment Programme elected Hager to its Global 500 Roll of Honour in recognition of "his outstanding contributions to the protection of the environment."
 He was selected for his reporting on major climatic events, including "ozone depletion and global warming", as well as his coverage of the scandals that rocked the United States Environmental Protection Agency in the early 1980s.